-The College takes a serious interest in the academic progress of graduate students.
-The Principal, Tutor for Graduates and Senior Tutor hold regular Collections for graduates.
-These are short meetings at which your supervisor's reports will be discussed with you and your College Adviser.
+The College takes a serious interest in the academic progress of Graduate students.
+The Principal and Tutor for Graduates hold regular Collections.
+These are short meetings at which your supervisor's reports will be discussed with you and your College Advisor.
 You should make every effort to attend these meetings, but if for some good reason you are unable to do so, you should contact the Tutor for Graduates to arrange an alternative time.